 If you missed a court appearance date that has resulted in a warrant issuing for your arrest, contact the court handling your matter by phone or email for further direction.

-Commencing July 6, 2020, Calgary and Edmonton Traffic Courts will remotely hear, via Webex and in the absence of the Defendant, out of custody dispositions and/or any other applications ONLY where the Defendant is represented by Defence Counsel or a Commercial Legal Agent (a person who routinely represents others in Traffic Courts in Alberta for a fee, but is not a lawyer).
+Commencing October 12, 2021, all Traffic Courts will remotely hear, via Webex and in the absence of the Defendant, out-of-custody dispositions and/or any other applications ONLY where the Defendant is represented by Defence Counsel or a Commercial Legal Agent (a person who routinely represents others in Traffic Courts in Alberta for a fee, but is not a lawyer).
 Matters will be heard before a Justice of the Peace by Webex, and will include:

 - Matters that the Crown and Defence Counsel/Commercial Legal Agent have proposed are eligible to be heard;